 The guidance issued by the government on July 2017, says an application to register as a British national overseas made at the same time as an application for a passport registration in the UK done by the passport service arrangements allows governor’s in the British overseas territories to register people as British nationals overseas.
 Where an application was approved, the holder would have been issued with a passport describing the holder as a British national overseas.
 They will not be issued with a certificate of registration.
 If you need to check whether an individual is a British national overseas, you can contact the team in her majesty’s passport office.
 Essentially, it appears that those who are being referred to here by the government must have been people who the government assesses as having been issued a BNO passport.
 But where that passport has expired, you can apply for a BNO passport.

 I would add this as a potential pathway to registering as a British citizen.
 You might want to consider applying for a possible BNO status now.
 If you’re not sure whether you do have BNO status or you’re not sure whether it was issued factually, the application requires that you have produced immigration documents.
 So what I was going to highlight here is that you can make a subject access request for emergencies.
 I’m going to be doing this for a couple of clients just to secure further information where the passport has been lost and there’s a lack of information or there was insufficient information to actually make the make the application.
 It may ultimately be that the applications go hand in hand.
 It doesn’t necessarily have to be done through this form.
 In theory, you could make the subjects access request as part of your application for a passport but that may lead to administer difficulty.
 So given these are new developments and I’m going to be in the process of requesting information on behalf of clients, I will keep you updated.
-Below, I have a an email address you can contact me there or touch base with me on WhatsApp.
+Below, I have a an email address you can contact me.
 You should take legal advice on your individual circumstances.
 This videos is not advice but just for information purposes only and I would be delighted to help you.